rohan-paul/Awesome-JavaScript-Interviews/React/General-quick-Questions-React.md

-## What’s the difference between an Element and a Component in React?Simply put, a React element describes what you want to see on the screen.
-Not so

-Simply put, a React element is an object representation of some UI.
+## What’s the difference between an Element and a Component in React?
+Simply put, a React element describes what you want to see on the screen.
+Not so Simply put, a React element is an object representation of some UI.

 A React component is a function or a class which optionally accepts input and returns a React element